ukayani/d-inject/README.md

 # d-inject

 ## Overview
 d-inject is an opinionated way to manage and organize dependencies in Node.JS projects.
-This project has been inspired by Java dependency injection libraries like Google's Guice and Spring Framework.
+This project has been inspired by Java dependency injection libraries like Google Guice and Spring Framework.
 This uses the singleton pattern along with lazy-loading for efficiency.

 ## Explanation
 <strong>createInjector</strong> creates a dependency injection container for you to manage dependencies.
 You can have many dependency injection containers